nice-digital/nice-design-system/components/nds-filters/README.md

 - Type: `string`

-Any additional classes that you would like applied to the `<FilterByInput>` component
+Any additional classes that you would like applied to the `<FilterByInput />` component

 ```js
 <FilterByInput